DTOcean/dtocean-core/README.md

 * dtocean-economics
 * dtocean-environmental
 * dtocean-reliability
-* dtocean-core

-A good package for managing Hg repositories is [TortoiseHg](http://tortoisehg.bitbucket.org/).

-The packages below should be cloned and updating to their "dev" branch.
 Then, issue the following commands in a command window:

 ```
 cd path\to\polite